KristofferStrube/Blazor.FileSystem/README.md

 # Introduction
 A Blazor wrapper for the [File System](https://fs.spec.whatwg.org/) browser API.

 The API standardizes ways to handle files and directories.
 It also enables access to the **origin private file system** which is a virtual sandboxed file system.
-This project implements a wrapper around the API for Blazor so that we can easily and safely interact with from Blazor.
+This project implements a wrapper around the API for Blazor so that we can easily and safely interact with it from Blazor.

 _Disclaimer: This wrapper is still being developed so API coverage is limited._